angelleye/offers-for-woocommerce/README.txt

 == Changelog ==

 = 1.4.8.2 - xx.xx.2017 =
+* Feature - Ensures compatibility with WooCommerce 3.3 based on their beta release. ([#364](https://github.com/angelleye/offers-for-woocommerce/issues/364))
 * Tweak - Adjustments to the alignment of Offer button with Add to Cart and PayPal for WooCommerce buttons. ([#354](https://github.com/angelleye/offers-for-woocommerce/issues/354))
 * Fix - Resolves an issue with the Bulk Update tool failing to properly enable/disable offers based on featured products. ([#358](https://github.com/angelleye/offers-for-woocommerce/issues/358))
+* Fix - Resolves an issue with the WC Vendors Pro dashboard (when using our WC Vendors Offers extension.) ([#361](https://github.com/angelleye/offers-for-woocommerce/issues/361))

 = 1.4.8.1 - 11.14.2017 =
 * Feature - Adds action hook for when offer records are deleted. ([#356](https://github.com/angelleye/offers-for-woocommerce/issues/356))